gkarumbi/hood-watch/README.md

 ## Known Bugs
 * There are no known bugs at the moment.

-## Contact Information
-If you have any question or contributions, please email any of us  at nyongesajoannanjala@gmail.com or maratah7@gmail.com or leave a comment here on Github.

 ### License
 MIT Copyright (c) 2020 [George Karumbi](https://github.com/gkarumbi/) ,[Wenslaus Makumba](https://github.com/Wenslaus-Makumba/) and [Mishael](https://github.com/mishael254)